 This is a rush transcript.
 Copy may not be in its final form.

 JUAN GONZALEZ: Sami Al-Arian is in dire condition.
-The jailed Palestinian professor has lost over fifty pounds, as he enters the fifty-fourth day of a hunger strike to protest the circumstances of his continued imprisonment.
-Al-Arian has spent the past four years in jail, despite a jury’s failure over a year ago to return a single guilty verdict on any of the seventeen charges brought against him.
+The jailed Palestinian professor has lost over 50 pounds, as he enters the 54th day of a hunger strike to protest the circumstances of his continued imprisonment.
+Al-Arian has spent the past four years in jail, despite a jury’s failure over a year ago to return a single guilty verdict on any of the 17 charges brought against him.
 He eventually signed a plea deal with the government in exchange for being released and deported.

 AMY GOODMAN: This past January, with just three months left before his scheduled release, a judge found him in contempt after he refused to testify before a Virginia grand jury.
 The date of his release could now be extended by a year and a half.
 On January 22, Al-Arian, who is a diabetic, stopped eating in protest.
 Last month, he was transferred to the federal medical facility in Butner, [North Carolina], as his health deteriorated.
 A week before his transfer, we spoke with Sami Al-Arian from prison in his first broadcast interview since his 2003 arrest.

 In a moment, we’ll speak with his wife.
 But now, we turn to an excerpt of that interview with Professor Sami Al-Arian.
 He explained why he was on a hunger strike.

 SAMI AL-ARIAN: Well, I believe that freedom and human dignity are more precious than life itself.
 In essence, I’m taking a principled stand, that I’m willing to endure whatever it takes to win my freedom.
 I’m also protesting the continuous harassment campaign by the government against me because of my political beliefs.
 This campaign was supposed to have ended when we concluded the plea deal last year, but unfortunately it hasn’t.
 And if you’d like, I can elaborate further on that.